harvesthill/reddit-wiki-archive/steroids/trestolone.md

 ## Administration Guidelines

 Weekly dosage is low.
 In clinical studies, the injectable pellets used released between 400-700 micrograms per day as replacement for natural Testosterone production values that fall between 4-7 milligrams per day—as MENT is ten times more myotropic than Testosterone.
+Contraceptive studies found that implants timed to release 400, 800 and 1600 mcg per day were both well-tolerated and consistent in ensuring that patients were azoospermic below fertility threshold values.

-Many get good results on MENT solo, or paired with Test, at doses as little as 5-10mg/day.
-A typical blast is anywhere from 10-25mg/day.
-Higher end doses range from 25-50 mg per day (175-350/wk) on up to 100 mg/day (700/wk).
+Many cruise on MENT solo, or paired with Test, at 400-700mcg/day, and for weightlifting purposes it's possible to get good results on MENT solo at doses as little as 5-10mg/day.
+Higher-end doses range from 10-25 (70-175/wk), 25-50 (175-350/wk), on up to 100 mg/day (700/wk).
+In sensitive individuals, sides such as high blood pressure, gynecomastia, or night sweats may manifest at the higher end of the dosage range, making it imperative to titrate up from cruise.

-There's no need to rush to higher doses.
-It's far more prudent to ease into it.
-Why not?
-It's designed as a prostate-safe replacement for Testosterone in TRT/HRT.
-As such, you'd never have to come off it—you can just drop back down to a cruise of ~1mg.
+There's no need to rush into taking higher doses.
+It's far more prudent to ease into it and take the minimum dose required.
+MENT is a relatively new and untested compound.
+Harm reduction would dictate administering the minimum required and titrating dosage upwards.
+As MENT is designed as a prostate-safe replacement for Testosterone in TRT/HRT, in theory you never have to come off it—you can just drop back down to a cruise of ~400-700 mcg/day.

-The compound is extremely well-tolerated, and the  complete lack of sides even at higher doses, coupled with its counterintuitive and powerful efficacy, makes it a remarkable and unique addition to today's available  selection.
+The compound is extremely well-tolerated, and the complete absence of sides at the optimal dosing range, coupled with its counterintuitive and powerful efficacy, makes Trestolone a remarkable and unique addition to today's available range of anabolic compounds.

 ### MENT Example Cycle